Blog/How SEO Agencies Work: The Complete Technical Guide (2026)/Generative Engine Optimization (GEO): The New SEO That Agencies Ignore

 Frequently Asked Questions

-6. Will GEO replace SEO?
-No, but it will become an essential complement.
+No. GEO will become an essential complement.
 As AI adoption grows, brands without GEO will lose share of voice.
+SEO will remain important for driving direct traffic, but AI-generated answers will capture increasing search volume.
+A balanced strategy is best.

 Conclusion